lbarker/palekai.org/_pages/joinus.md

 </ul>

 <p><i>
-    Note that all paddlers will be provided with a PFD (life preserver) which must be worn at all times until they have completed a brief swim test.
+    Note that all guest paddlers will be required to wear a PFD (life preserver) while on the water until they have completed a brief swim test.
+    Guests are welcome to bring their own PFDs.
+Pale Kai will provide PFDs for guests who do not bring their own.
 </i></p>

 <h2>What to Expect</h2>
 <p>
 A Pale Kai coach will provide brief instructions on paddling technique, roles and responsibilities of the various positions in the canoe, and basic safety information.
-We will then go for a paddle around beautiful Morro Bay followed by a Q&A with Pale Kai members.
+We will then go for a 45 to 60 minute paddle around beautiful Morro Bay followed by a Q&A with
+Pale Kai members.
 </p>

+<p>Pale Kai may provide light snacks and refreshments, but guests should arrive well-nourished and hydrated and ready for a workout.</p>

 <p>For more information about paddling with Pale Kai, contact: <a href="mailto:join@palekai.org">join@palekai.org</a>.